Eronmmer/inventory-app/readme.md

 - Go to auth and enable logging in and making it possible to do GET requests whenever a protected route is hit.
 Validate email or username and password, check if details sent match with what's in the database, then sign with jwt to receive a token.

-- Now that you can get tokens on logging in and registering, create middlewares that will use will validate this tokens whenever a protected route is hit.
+- Now that you can get tokens on logging in and registering, create middlewares that will use will validate these tokens whenever a protected route is hit.
 This middleware  will check if there is a valid token in the request header.
 If there's one, the user id will be exposed.
 This id will now be used to perform private operations.

 - create GET, POST, PUT and delete methods to your different private routes

+E go be ✌✌